Jonathan Rhys Meyers

 Jonathan Rhys Meyers (born Jonathan Michael Francis O'Keeffe; 27 July 1977) is an Irish actor.
 He is known for his roles in the films Michael Collins (1996), Velvet Goldmine (1998), Titus (1999), Bend It Like Beckham (2002), Alexander (2004), Match Point (2005), Mission: Impossible III (2006) and his television roles as Elvis Presley in the biographical miniseries Elvis (2005), for which he won a Golden Globe Award and earned a Primetime Emmy Award nomination, as King Henry VIII in the historical drama The Tudors (2007–10), which earned him two Golden Globe Award nominations, and in the NBC drama series Dracula (2013–14) as the title character.
-He also starred as Bishop Heahmund, a character inspired by the Catholic Saint of the same name, in the History Channel television series Vikings.
+He also starred as Bishop Heahmund, a character inspired by the Saint of the same name, in the History Channel television series Vikings.

 Meyers has continued to star in other films, such as Albert Nobbs in 2011.
 In 2013, Meyers appeared as the villain Valentine Morgenstern in The Mortal Instruments: City of Bones, based on Cassandra Clare's novel, City of Bones; he appeared in the 2015 film Stonewall, directed by Roland Emmerich; in 2017, he starred in The 12th Man; and in 2018 he won the Best Actor award at the Manchester Film Festival for his starring role in Damascus Cover.
-In 2020, he was listed as number 44 on The Irish Times’ list of Ireland's greatest film actors.
+In 2020, he was listed as number 44 on The Irish Times list of Ireland's greatest film actors.

 Meyers has been the face of several Hugo Boss advertising campaigns.
 He has also been involved in several charitable causes, including the Hope Foundation and the children's charity Barretstown.
-Meyers is married to Mara Lane, and they have one son together.
+Meyers was married to Mara Lane, and they have one son together.

-Early life
+Early life and education

-Meyers was born on 27 July 1977 in Cork, Ireland, the first of four boys for Geraldine (née Myers; 1957–2007) and folk musician John O'Keeffe, and brought up in County Cork.
+Meyers was born on 27 July 1977 in Dublin, Ireland, the first of four boys for Geraldine (née Myers; 1957–2007) and folk musician John O'Keeffe, and brought up in County Cork.
 His family is Catholic, and his three younger brothers are professional musicians.
 He attended North Monastery Christian Brothers School.

 After being expelled from North Monastery for truancy, he spent much of his time working and socialising in pool halls.
 Casting agents looking for Irish boys to appear in War of the Buttons spotted him at a Cork pool hall, the Victoria Sporting Club, and invited him to audition.
 Although passed over for War of the Buttons, the casting agents encouraged him to pursue a career in acting.